 Maybe I should try this myself.
 J But easier said than done.
 12 lessons from Waking Up at 4:30am for 21 days.

 Markets are rising and close to new highs.
 I have no idea when this bull market will end.
 And predicting the future is near impossible.
 But don’t attribute all your portfolio gains to your skills.
 Don’t confuse a bull market for increased brain power.

 It requires an equal amount of effort (or even more) to watch everyone around you make easy money, while you stick to your principles and refuse to take part in the madness.
 Here is to the hangover of bull markets.

 Do you feel guilty of taking ‘rest’?
 Don’t feel so because rest is not something given to you to fill in the cracks between work.
 Our cultural view of rest influences our relationship to rest, creating an aversion – the mistaken belief that rest is for the weak.
 However, this view is flawed.

 When you examine the lives of history’s most creative figures, you are immediately confronted with a paradox: They organize their lives around their work, but not their days.
-Here is another article that emphasizes on the theory that maybe, working less is better for us.

 Why we want things we don’t need?
 And what to do about this Diderot Effect?